How To Buy Your First Rental Property in 2025

 • Less inventory available for purchase, as homeowners with 3.0% mortgages don’t want to sell their existing home to buy a new one with a 6.0% mortgage.

-• Higher rates means you can afford less house, unless home prices drop enough to compensate.
+• Higher rates mean you can afford less house unless home prices drop enough to compensate.

 Though these are all negatives, the way you work around higher rates is by financing your investment property with an Adjustable-Rate Mortgage (ARM) at a lower interest rate.
 You might even get some seller incentives, such as the seller paying points on your behalf to get you a lower rate.